What is AskMID?

 My car is insured but not showing on AskMID insurance check

-If your vehicle is insured but does not show on AskMID, you should contact your insurance provider as soon as possible to have the issue resolved, or you will be at risk of having your car seized by the police.
+If your new vehicle is insured but does not show on AskMID, check again in a few days as there might be a delay.
+If it’s still not showing up, you should contact your insurance provider as soon as possible to have the issue resolved, or you could be at risk of being pulled over and having your car seized by the police.

-See our full ‘Is My Car Insured?’ guide for more information on getting the full details of your car insurance policy (including the policy provider, history, and so on).
+See our full ‘Is My Car Insured?’ guide for more information on getting the full details of your car insurance policy (including the policy provider, history, and more).